A Dual Digraph Approach for Leaderless Atomic Broadcast (Extended Version): Evaluation

 \ifdefined\TECHREP

 \fi

-We evaluate \fAC{}'s performance against \AC{}, \ACwEA{}, AllGather, LCR and Libpaxos, while scaling up to $455$ servers.
+We evaluate \ACplus{}'s performance against \AC{}, \ACwEA{}, AllGather, LCR and Libpaxos, while scaling up to $455$ servers.
 Figure~\ref{fig:ev_nonfailure_compare} plots, for both SDC and MDC, the latency and the throughput as a function of the number of servers.

-\textbf{\fAC{} vs. AllGather.} For both deployments, \fAC{}'s latency is around $2$--$2.6\times$ higher than AllGather's.
-The roughly\footnote{The overhead is due to providing fault tolerance (e.g., larger message headers, more TCP connections).} two-fold increase in latency is as expected: When no failures occur, \fAC{} A-delivers a message after completing two rounds.
-At the same time, \fAC{} achieves between $79\%$ and $100\%$ of the throughput of AllGather, while providing also fault-tolerance.
-The reason behind this high throughput is that, similar to AllGather, \fAC{} A-delivers messages at the end of every round (except for the first round).
+\textbf{\ACplus{} vs. AllGather.} For both deployments, \ACplus{}'s latency is around $2$--$2.6\times$ higher than AllGather's. \ifdefined\TECHREP The roughly\footnote{The overhead is due to providing fault tolerance (e.g., larger message headers, more TCP connections).} \fi \ifdefined\PAPER The roughly \fi two-fold increase in latency is as expected: When no failures occur, \ACplus{} A-delivers a message after completing two rounds.
+At the same time, \ACplus{} achieves between $79\%$ and $100\%$ of the throughput of AllGather, while providing also fault-tolerance.
+The reason behind this high throughput is that, similar to AllGather, \ACplus{} A-delivers messages at the end of every round (except for the first round).

-\textbf{\fAC{} vs. \AC{}.} Due to the redundancy-free overlay network, \fAC{} performs less work and introduces less messages in the network and, as a result, outperforms both \AC{} and \ACwEA{}.
-When comparing to \AC{}, it is up to $3.2\times$ faster for SDC and up to $3.5\times$ faster for MDC; also, it achieves up to $6.4\times$ higher throughput for SDC and up to $6.5\times$ higher throughput for MDC.
-When comparing to \ACwEA{}, it is up to $5\times$ faster for SDC and up to $3.7\times$ faster for MDC; also, it achieves up to $10\times$ higher throughput for SDC and up to $6.5\times$ higher throughput for MDC.
+\textbf{\ACplus{} vs. \AC{}.} Due to the redundancy-free overlay network, \ACplus{} performs less work and introduces less messages in the network and, as a result, outperforms both \AC{} and \ACwEA{}.
+When comparing to \AC{}, it achieves up to $3.2\times$ lower latency and up to $6.4\times$ higher throughput for SDC, and up to $3.5\times$ lower latency and up to $6.4\times$ higher throughput for MDC.
+When comparing to \ACwEA{}, it achieves up to $5\times$ lower latency and up to $10\times$ higher throughput for SDC, and up to $3.7\times$ lower latency and up to $6.5\times$ higher throughput for MDC.

-\textbf{\fAC{} vs. LCR.} \fAC{} outperforms LCR in both latency and throughput.
+\textbf{\ACplus{} vs. LCR.} \ACplus{} outperforms LCR in both latency and throughput.
 The reason behind it is twofold: first, the dissemination latency of the ring topology adopted by LCR; and second, the message overhead necessary for using vector clocks.
-Thus, for SDC, \fAC{} is up to $3.2\times$ faster and achieves up to $6.3\times$ higher throughput.
-Although LCR is designed for local area networks~\cite{Guerraoui:2010:TOT:1813654.1813656}, for completion, we evaluate its performance also for MDC: \fAC{} is up to $5.2\times$ faster and achieves up to $8.3\times$ higher throughput.
+Thus, for SDC, \ACplus{} is up to $3.2\times$ faster and achieves up to $6.3\times$ higher throughput.
+Although LCR is designed for local area networks~\cite{Guerraoui:2010:TOT:1813654.1813656}, for completion, we evaluate its performance also for MDC: \ACplus{} is up to $5.2\times$ faster and achieves up to $8.3\times$ higher throughput.
 When deploying LCR, we order the servers in the ring with minimal communication between different datacenters.